khakhalin/notes/papers/Richards2019deepneuro.md

 That impactful opinion piece with 20 or something coolest comp neuroscientists.
 Overall, a great review to cite every time you claim that "bottom-up then compare" is a more productive approach for reverse engineering complex systems than going "top-down".

-Success stories for "few neurons recordings": CPGs, VOR, motion in the retina.
+Success stories for "few neurons recordings": [[cpg]], VOR, motion in the retina.
 With many neurons, this doesn't work, but maybe ANNs will help.

 For ANNs, 3 components that aren't learned:
 * Objective function (or loss)